treywchristensen/Homework/README.md

 ![Beach](https://user-images.githubusercontent.com/130712597/234150678-21f02828-0e56-4941-a908-b7c6e2439d89.jpg)

 My inspiration for doing this course is to first and foremost gain a better understanding of data.
-With that being said, I would love the ability to have flexibility in my work to travel and lounge on the beach.
+With that being said, I would love the ability to have flexibility in my work to travel and lounge on the beach (somewhat kidding).